CaptainCrowbar/rs-options/docs/index.md

 line; the first unclaimed argument (not yet assigned to any other option) will be assigned to it.
 If this is a container-valued option, all remaining unclaimed arguments will be assigned to it.

+The `no_default` flag suppresses the display of the default value in the help text.

 The `required` flag indicates that this option must be supplied (this does not apply if the user selects the `--help` or `--version` options).